tinavanschelt/tinavanschelt/content/posts/limerick.md

 Shortly after Kevin arrived in Limerick, Rift, a speciality coffee shop and wine bar, opened their doors.
 It didn't take us long to get to know Dalton.
 Dalton's the kind of guy who will remember the wine you had six months ago and make a recommendation based on it, a stellar one at that.
 Watching Rift grow from strength to strength has been delightful and we look forward to coming back to give their new venture, Rift's Larder, a visit.
 Until then, we'll be contently sipping coffee from our Rift Tapio coffee cups.

 Not long after, Green Onion Café opened their doors 450m from our house.
-Providing a really nice atmosphere to work from on the days I felt like a change of scenery and serving, not just great coffee, but a really yummy whole wheat vegan date scone, caramalised banana and cashew butter.
+Providing a really nice atmosphere to work from on the days I felt like a change of scenery and serving, not just great coffee, but a really yummy whole wheat vegan date scone, with caramalised banana and cashew butter.

 About a year into our stay, DUO appeared on the scene.
 It's a lovely little retail and coffee shop with a focus on local and environmentally friendly products.
 Well worth the visit.